🔼The name Nazareth in the Bible

 Jesus' take on the gentile presence in Israel appears to be two-fold: He certainly acknowledges the difference between an uncontaminated manifestation of divine revelation and one that is marred by nonsense (see the parable of the tares sown among the wheat; Matthew 13:25), but, surprisingly He doesn't simply declare Judaism to be the wheat and paganism to be the tares.
 When He preaches in the synagogue of Nazareth, He quotes Isaiah's proclamation of the Year of Jubilee, which was the super-Sabbath year, to occur every fifty years (Luke 4:18-19, Isaiah 61:1-2, Leviticus 25:10).

 A regular Sabbath year happened every seven years, and during it no one was supposed to sow lands or cultivate vines, but just let them grow wild (Leviticus 25:4).
-All people and all animals would simply eat whatever grew, without restrictions, and this obviously tastes a lot like what went on in the garden of Eden (Leviticus 25:6-7, Genesis 2:16).
+All people and all animals would simply eat whatever grew, without restrictions, and this obviously resembles what went on in the garden of Eden (Leviticus 25:6-7, Genesis 2:16).

 And the Lord continued: "In case you're thinking: 'what will we eat when we don't sow (נזרע, nazara') or gather?'
 I will bless the sixth year so much that it will yield three years worth of produce" (Leviticus 25:20-21).
 Jesus then explains that the Lord obviously doesn't sow seed just in Israel, but also (and at times even more so) in Sidon and Aram (Luke 4:26-27).